What Happens to my Recycling?

 What happens to Plastic Bottles?

-Baled bottles are taken to JFC Plastics Ltd, where they are granulated to be made, by other companies, into a wide variety of products such as fleeces, recycling boxes, composters, watering cans, guttering, and the filling material for winter jackets.
+Baled bottles are taken to ECO Plastics Ltd. PET bottles are washed and flaked and used to produce a food grade pellet (rPET) that is sold to a range of high quality end markets.
+Other bottles are granulated to be made, by other companies, into a wide variety of products such as fleeces, recycling boxes, composters, watering cans, guttering, and the filling material for winter jackets.

 What happens to Refillable Gas Canisters?